MaSnikka/angular-knowledge-is-power/reactive-forms/demo-reactive-driven/README.md

 ### Adjusting validation at Runtime
+NOTE: Refer to Chapter 6 for reacting to changes in runtime

 Changing the validators of a FormControl can be done by using the setValidators() method.

 ![Reactive Driven Form - setValidators()](https://gitlab.pp-dcs.nl/BasvE/angular-knowledge-is-power/-/raw/main/reactive-forms/demo-reactive-driven/images/SetValidators.PNG)